BlockstreamResearch/codex32/MasterSeed32.md

 Secret data can be split into up to 31 shares.
 A minimum threshold of shares, which can be between 1 and 9, is needed to recover the secret, whereas without sufficient shares, no information about the secret is recoverable.

+## Copyright

+This document is licensed under the 3-clause BSD license.

 ## Motivation